SukkaW/OpenCore-Document-zh_Hans/source/11-uefi.md

   - Set to empty string not to change screen resolution.
   - Set to `Max` to try to use largest available screen resolution.

-  On HiDPI screens `APPLE_VENDOR_VARIABLE_GUID` `UIScale` NVRAM variable may need to be set to `02` to enable HiDPI scaling in FileVault 2 UEFI password interface and boot screen logo.
+  On HiDPI screens `APPLE_VENDOR_VARIABLE_GUID` `UIScale` NVRAM variable may need to be set to `02` to enable HiDPI scaling in in `Builtin` text renderer, FileVault 2 UEFI password interface, FileVault 2 UEFI password interface and boot screen logo.
 Refer to [Recommended Variables]() section for more details.

 *注*：This will fail when console handle has no GOP protocol.
 When the firmware does not provide it, it can be added with `ProvideConsoleGop` set to `true`.